Kirsty Muir

-Kirsty Muir (born 5 May 2004) is a Scottish freestyle skier representing Great Britain who competed in the big air and slopestyle events at the 2022 Winter Olympics.
-She came second in the big air event at the 2020 Winter Youth Olympics, and third in the big air and slopestyle events at the 2023 X Games.
+Kirsty Muir (born 5 May 2004) is a Scottish freestyle skier representing Great Britain who competes in big air and slopestyle.
+She came second in the big air event at the 2020 Winter Youth Olympics, and won the slopestyle competition at the 2026 Winter X Games.

 Career

 Muir started skiing at Aberdeen Snowsports Centre at the age of three.
 She began with alpine skiing, before switching to freestyle skiing.
 At the 2018 British Championships, she won the big air, halfpipe and slopestyle events.
+That year, Muir became the first European skier to be awarded with Momentum Camp's Spirit of Sarah scholarship.
+This gave her the opportunity to attend a training camp at Blackcomb Glacier in Whistler.
 In 2019, she won the first Europa Cup Slopestyle event in which she competed, and won a medal in another Europa Cup event that season.
 She came second in the 2019 British Championships big air event.
 At the 2019 FIS Junior World Freestyle Skiing Championships, Muir came second and third in two of the events.